djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

   If any of these are missing, pause and request them before continuing.

-  2. Request Additional Information (only if not already provided)
+  2. Request the following additional information (only if not already provided):

-  If needed, ask:
   - Were there any damages?
 What is the estimated cost?
   - Was the incident reported to the police?
 If yes, what date and time?
   - Were there any medical expenses?
 If yes, how much?

-  Compute the total estimated cost by summing damages and medical expenses.
+  Compute the total estimated cost by summing up damages and medical expenses.

-  3. Create and Use the Claim Request
+  3. Create the Claim Request.
 Once all necessary information is collected:
-  - Create a concise, structured summary of the incident and related details.
+  - Create a concise, structured summary of the incident and related details in bullet points.
-  - Use this information as claim_request_details in the Create Claim Request tool.
+  - Use this information as claim_request_details in the ‘Create a Claim Request’ tool.

-  After Tool Response – Display to User
+  Each detail should be in a new line.
+  Highlight important information, if possible present in tabular format.

   If the tool returns a successful claim:
   - Display the results in a formatted table, with each detail on a new line